-The Compensation and Nominating Committee consists of Mr. Curcio (Chair), Mr. Lurie and Mr. Meister, who are not employees of Minerals Technologies.
-The Compensation and Nominating Committee met four times in 1999.
+The Compensation and Nominating Committee consists of Mr. Curcio (Chair), Mr. Meister and Mr. Steere, who are not employees of Minerals Technologies.
+Mr. Steere was appointed to the Committee to replace Mr. William J. Lurie upon his retirement in February 2001.
+The Compensation and Nominating Committee met seven times in 2001.